owalkhoff/tiny_modular/readme.md

 ## Caveats

-The 3.5mm jacks should be positioned perpendicular to the module front in order to be accessible, but there seems to be no jack on the market which can do this.
+The 3.5mm jacks should be positioned perpendicularly to the module front in order to be accessible, but there seems to be no jack on the market which can do this.
 A solution might be to add an auxiliary PCB for the jacks, soldered to the main PCB perpendicularly.

 Pin 1 (J3) and pin 6 (J4) are still unconnected on this revision of the PCB.
 The idea is that pin 6 supplies power to the PCB when it is connected to a programmer with the jumper set for this on J3.